 Adding Vegetables

-Enhancing Aglio e Olio with seasonal vegetables is an excellent way to add nutrition and flavor.
-Consider incorporating spinach, cherry tomatoes, or broccoli into the mix.
-These can be added to the pasta water in the last few minutes of cooking, ensuring they retain their vibrant color and crunch.
-Alternatively, sauté vegetables like bell peppers and zucchini in the oil before adding the garlic for a flavorful twist.
+Drop spinach, cherry tomatoes, or broccoli into the pasta water in the last few minutes of cooking.
+Or saute veggies like peppers and zucchini in the oil before the garlic for extra flavor and color.

 Protein Additions